Skip to content

 Marketing as a Long-Term Strategy

 Marketing is a long-term approach aimed at building relationships and brand loyalty.
 It involves ongoing efforts to understand the market, refine the product, and communicate its value to potential customers.
-Successful marketing creates a strong brand that resonates with consumers, leading to repeat business and customer loyalty.
+Successful marketing creates a strong brand that resonates with consumers, driving sales success through repeat business and customer loyalty.

 Selling as a Short-Term Goal